mikljohansson/mbot-vision/model/README.md

 * Quantize to int8 and convert to TFlite
 * Convert to C++ files which are symlinked into the `mbot-vision/eye` project

+Run `EXPERIMENT=experiments/something/date make validate` to run validation using both PyTorch and the quantized TFLite model

 Examples:
 ```
 # Start tensorboard in the background